DOUBLE MITTENS by Roni Knutson

 Fairisle Notes

 You should start your pattern after approximately 6 or 7 rows.
 If you do fairisle to the very tip of your mitten it will be stiffer and will not pull in as well - so I would advise a total of 30 rows in fairisle.
 Note also that patterns with long floats are not as suitable.
 These mitts pull apart for drying and can be difficult to put together if there are long floats on the inside.
-If you do a pattern with long floats do not hook them up onto the needles as you knit as the mitten will be too tight when finished.
-Instead take off the machine and with another strand of yarn loosely catch down the floats.
+If you do use a pattern with long floats do not hook them up onto the needles as you knit, as the mitten will be too tight when finished.
+Instead when you take the mitten off the machine use another strand of yarn to loosely catch down the floats.
 It is much better to use a small pattern repeat - preferably a 6 stitch pattern repeat or less.
-After 52 (56) rows are complete, transfer EOS across the row to the needle beside it and put empty needles out of work.
+After 52 (56) rows are complete, transfer every other stitch across the row to the needle beside it and put empty needles out of work.
 Knit 2 rows and using a bodkin, take off on a strong cord (I use remnants of crochet cotton).

 Thumbs